-1-11 Centering the F3 Align the template so that its center hole 1 aligns with the hole in the bar.
+1-11 Centering the F3 Align the template so its center hole 1 aligns with the hole in the bar.
 Insert the template pin 2 with a gentle twist to seat it.
-Angle trim the end of a straight block; clamp tight against the left stop and into the first opening 3.
+Trim the end of a straight block at a 45° angle, then clamp it against the left sidestop and up into the first template opening 3.
 Move the combined assembly so the left side of the opening touches the block 4.
+Note: The angled portion of the block should not touch the template.
 Taking care to not move the template assembly...

 1-12 ...tighten both scale set screws 1 and 2.
-Remove the block and your Leigh F3 is ready to use. ■
+Remove the block and your Leigh F3 is ready to use.
+All 4 combs are now registered.
+F3M owners: Note the left set screw will be covered by the template, so tighten the right set screw first.
+Then remove the block and move the template to tighten the left set screw. ■